Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 What is a Foreign Limited Liability Company?

 A foreign LLC refers to an LLC that is physically operating in states outside of the state where it was formed.
 Physically operating means having a presence, such as having an office or employee.
-The LLC will need to register as a foreign LLC in each state where it plans to operate.
+The LLC will register as a foreign LLC in each state where it plans to operate.

 Related: What is a foreign LLC?